Curriculum Guide

 History

-Class II: Ancient Greece and Rome
+Class II: Ancient Civilizations and Encounters

-Class III: Cultural Traditions and Cultural Encounters
+Class III: Cultural Traditions and Encounters

 Class IV: The Birth of Modern Europe